ivanrj7j/carnageEngineV2/README.md

 Carnage Engine is based on pygames and adds many features on top of it and makes many of its aspects like window window set up object oriented instead of classic procedural programming.
 This game engine is based on Entity system inspired by Unity Game Engine

+## New Update on the project
+I have been doing the project in 3d until now, I found that very stressful for myself to manage, so I am downgrading the project to 2d

 ## Features to be added
 1. Scene System (Work in progress)